ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 	3.2.
 JavaScript Objects are Mutable
 	3.3.
 Inheritance and the Prototype Chain
 	3.4.
 The Object.create Method
 	3.5.
 Performance Issues with the Prototype Chain
+	3.6.
+JavaScript Class Implementation
 4. ##### The 'This' Word
 	4.1.
 The Global Context
 	4.2.
 The Function Scope